 On May 18, 1980, at 8:32 a.m., a magnitude 5.1 earthquake triggered one of the world's largest recorded landslides, followed by one of the most powerful volcanic blasts in the history of North America: the eruption of Mount St. Helens.

 That morning, 23 square miles of the mountain blasted sideways at 650 mph.
 The temperature reached 660 degrees Fahrenheit as it choked life around it.
 A flow of rock fragment, hot gases and superheated steam, called a lahar, raced down the mountain at 200 miles per hour, devastating everything in its path.
 An ash cloud billowed 17 miles into the sky, eventually circling the entire earth.

 Fifty-seven people lost their lives.

 Today, we tell the story of that recovery at our free Forest Learning Center, located just inside the blast zone.
 The Forest Learning Center is full of amenities and exhibits that tell the story of Mount St. Helens and its forests through interactive exhibits, hands-on activities and exciting visual displays refreshed in 2020.
-We invite you to visit us to relive this great story of recovery and learn more about sustainable forestry at Weyerhaeuser.
+We invite you to visit us to remember what we lost and learn about this great story of recovery and sustainable forestry at Weyerhaeuser.